tommccracken/vector-2d/README.md

 vector1.mutableAdd(vector2);
 ```

-*Note: In this case the result of the addition operation will be stored in the original Vector2D object vector1.*
+*Note: This is a mutable addition operation as the result of the addition operation is stored in the original Vector2D object vector1.
+Mutable operations are likely to be more appropriate for applications involving many vector operations (due to a reduction in the overhead associated with creating and cleaning up new Vector2D objects).*

 Calculate the dot and cross products of vector1 and vector2